GfSE/SAF-EA-Profile/Operational-Story-Viewpoint.md

 ## Workflow
 Viewpoint Input:
-* SAF_Performer from SOV02a.
+* SAF_OperationalPerformer from SOV02b.
 * Illustration - The operational story contents and the foundations for the sketches and the performer illustrations are created with the assistance of product experts

 Step-by-Step Guide:
 1. Establish a dedicated package in your model for Operational Stories
-2. Create a SAF Operational Story Diagram as specialized SysML1.5 Use Case Diagram for your operational stories in your package with Add Diagram > SAF > UseCase > SAF::SOV01a_OperationalStoryDiagram.
+2. Create a SAF Operational Story Diagram as specialized SysML1.5 Use Case Diagram for your operational stories in your package with Add Diagram > SAF > UseCase > SAF::SOV01a_OperationalStoryView.
 3. Design a meaningful illustration of the operational events, performer und processes as a picture file and add the file as image asset (specialized artifact) to your model (please note that you don’t need the image asset on your diagram)
 4. Add an Operational Sketch on your diagram and change its appearance by applying the image asset.
 Make sure the name is shown under the image (all available in Appearance context menu)
 5. Create Operational Story on your diagram with exemplary and relevant stories in prose.
 The text is inserted in the note field of the Operational Story stereotype.